RowenTey/js-calculator/README.md

-# js-calculator
+# 🧮 js-calculator
-Practice project for Javascript
+*Practice project for Javascript*